Chart Color Schemes

 Belgian Gardens - Pallarenda features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 59.9% of all households, consisting of 25.9% couples with children, 25.2% couples without children, and 8.7% single parent families.
-Non-family households make up the remaining 40.1%, with lone person households at 35.9% and group households comprising 4.0%.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.
+Family households comprise 59.9% of all households, including 25.9% couples with children, 25.2% couples without children, and 8.7% single parent families.
+Non-family households account for the remaining 40.1%, with lone person households at 35.9% and group households comprising 4.0%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households